You may have heard the term ‘defibrillator’, ‘aed’, or ‘automated external defibrillator’ and are wondering, what is it?

 How does a defibrillator work?

-The defibrillator is powered by a battery and once turned on (by opening the lid) the instructions will guide the user to place the electrodes on the patient.
+The AED is powered by a battery and once turned on (by opening the lid).
+The instructions will guide the user to place the electrodes on the patient.

 Once the electrodes have been effectively placed, the defibrillator will analyse the patient’s heart rhythm to determine if they are suffering a cardiac arrest.